-Satisfactory completion of: a year of mathematics and one of physics (college courses of appropriate level for students majoring in science); organic chemistry; at least one year of zoology; the Graduate Record Examination, general (aptitude) section; and acceptability to the faculty member with whom the candidate wishes to do dissertation research.
+Satisfactory completion of: a year of mathematics and one of physics (college courses of appropriate level for students majoring in science); organic chemistry; at least one year of zoologý; the Graduate Record Examination, general (aptitude) section; and acceptability to the faculty member with whom the candidate wishes to do dissertation research.

-REQUIREMENTS FOR ADVANCEMENT TO CANDIDACY FOR THE DEGREE OF DOCTOR OF PHILOSOPHY

-The qualifying examination; demonstrated competency in two of four areas as determined by the studies committee: (1) statistical applications, (2) computer applications, (3) a reading knowledge of an appropriate foreign language, and (4) a reading knowledge of a second appropriate foreign language; at least one but not more than two academic years of graduate study at the University of Vermont.
+REQUIREMENTS FOR ADVANCEMENT TO CANDIDACY FOR THE DEGREE OF DOCTOR OF PHILOSOPHY two of four areas as determined by the studies committee: (1) statistical applications, (2) computer applications, (3) a reading knowledge of an appropriate foreign language, and (4) a reading knowledge of a second appropriate foreign languge; at least one but not more than two academic years of graduate study at the University of Vermont.
 Students whose programs are to include physical chemistry should have had, or should take, mathematics through Mathematics 121 or its equivalent.